TryKickoff/trykickoff.github.io/learn/css.md

 This is where you define your global Sass variables.
 Here you can define your:

 * **Global typographic styles** — including font choices and typographic scale.
 * **Responsive breakpoints** — we try not to target specific devices or device types with these variables.
 Instead they should be set with the design in mind.
-  Breakpoints included are: `$bp-narrow`, `$bp-mid`, `$bp-wide`, `$bp-huge` and a few *special* vars.
-These include `$bp-single-col` for when you need your design to break from a single column to multiple columns, `$bp-block-grid-narrow` for use with the block grids and `$bp-rwd-text` for our simple implementation of responsive typography.
+The `$breakpoints` sass map, contains our default breakpoints, these are used by the grid and can be referenced by using the `bp(mid)` sass function.
+See how to use the breakpoints when using our mixins, [below](#responsive).

 ---